magnusrodseth/disaster-tweets/assignment-2/README.md

 ## 1. Implement the preprocessing

 We started by removing features, according to what was outlined in assignment 1.
+Additionally, we removed the `location` feature to preserve the privacy of the users and because it is not particularly relevant to determing whether a tweet is related to a disaster.
 Next, we removed rows with a confidence threshold below `1.0`.

 Next, we preprocessed the textual data.
 We cleaned up the `keyword` column, ensuring that all keywords were lower case, and that all keywords were separated by a single space.
 For comparison, some keywords were on the format `airplane%20accident`, which should be `airplane accident`.